nyanrus/docs_floorp/src/content/docs/issues/drm.md

 #### How to play the DRM-protected content

-You can use the Firefox or Chrome, etc. that some major browsers that have the license.
+You can use the Firefox or Chrome, etc. some major browsers that have the license.

 ### related issue